 This gorgeous vegetable contains all of the health properties of white cauliflower with the added bonus of extra anthocyanin (that lovely antioxidant that's so great for you!).
 Just don't be surprised when it turns green once cooked.
 You can use purple cauliflower in any recipe that calls for cauliflower, such as this recipe for Pan-fried Cauliflower with Spices.
 To keep its brilliant color, enjoy it raw.
-Serve with other raw veggies and a yummy vegetable dip, or serve in a Raw Cauliflower Salad.
+Serve with other raw veggies and a yummy vegetable dip.

 Red (or purple) cabbage

 Whenever I buy cabbage, my 3-year-old requests the brilliantly colored red cabbage (sometimes called purple).
 It's not only lovely in color, but extra good for you with more than double the amount polyphenols than green cabbage.
-You can use red cabbage in any recipe using green, such as these five recipes, in Slow Cooker Corned Beef and Cabbage or this Sweet and Sour Red Cabbage recipe.
+You can use red cabbage in any recipe that call for green, such as Slow Cooker Corned Beef and Cabbage.

 Purple carrots are high in antioxidants and anti-inflammatory properties.
 A study with rats found that purple carrot juice reversed the conditions created by a high carbohydrate diet such as pre-diabetes, fat, high blood pressure, heart- and liver-damaged conditions.
 Different-colored carrots carry different health properties.
 The purple carrot specifically has 28 percent more of the antioxidant anthocyanin than orange carrots.
 I like to highlight them in this Simple Carrot Saute.